 Japanese encephalitis is rare and found only in the Far East.
 This isn't a common vaccination for travelers so check the situation before you go.
 (Requires a booster but should last 1-2 years - although that's not certain.)

 The only mandatory jab these days is the yellow fever vaccine for entry into some developing countries, or if coming from a country where yellow fever is present.
 Here is a list of yellow fever countries that require the vaccination for entry.
-(Lasts 10 years.)
+(It used to last 10 years but the World Health Organization has extended its validity to lifetime.)

 Yellow fever is a viral infection spread by mosquito bites.
 Unlike malaria, (for which there is no vaccine), you can catch it both in the city and in rural areas, although it tends to be limited to the interior of countries.
 Also unlike malaria, these mosquitoes bite in daytime.
 There is no treatment for it, although you can get care for some of its symptoms - jaundice and kidney failure for example.